-- i.
-Note No. 28 to the standalone IND AS Financial Statements which inter-alia describes the uncertainty related to the outcome of the cases/notices filed/given against the Company. - ii.
-Considering the overall financial health of the Company, it may require further fund infusion for growth and expansion.
+Note No. 28 to the standalone IND AS Financial Statements which inter-alia describes the uncertainty related to the outcome of the cases/notices filed/given against the Company.

 Information other than the Financial Statements and Auditor's Report thereon